DataBiosphere/terra-drs-hub/README.md

     - Fence Tokens

 ## Usage
-To resolve a DRS URL, perform an HTTP `POST` to the `/api/v4/drs/resolve`.
+To resolve a DRS URL, perform an HTTP `POST` to `/api/v4/drs/resolve`.
-The content-type of your request should be application/json with the content/body of your request encoded accordingly.
+The content-type of your request should be `application/json` with the content/body of your request encoded accordingly.

 Request bodies should look like
 ```json